 The cash sum raised against the value of your house is repaid when the house is sold.
 If the home is owned by a couple, the money isn’t usually repayable until the death of the second partner.

-There are two main types of equity release scheme:
+There are two main kinds of equity release scheme:

 - A lifetime mortgage: where you’re loaned money against the value of your home.

-- A home reversion plan: where all or part of the property is sold to a home reversion company but you retain a right to live there.
+- A home reversion plan: where all or part of the property is sold to a home reversion company but you retain the right to live there.

-With this time of scheme, you’re loaned a lump sum (or can draw down smaller sums as and when you need it) against the value of your home.
+With this type of scheme, you’re loaned a lump sum against the value of your home.
+Some schemes allow you to draw down smaller sums as and when you need to.

 The older you are and the greater the value of your property, the larger the cash sum that can be released.